August 24, 2018

+Updated: August 24, 2018.
 In June 2017, Apple announced Intelligent Tracking Prevention (ITP), an initiative aimed at limiting third-party trackers from capturing cross-site browsing data and it will be launched really soon (or maybe it already is?
 Honestly, I’ve lost the track).
-This might become a problem for those who are using AdWords because the ITP will block cookies which are an essential part of Google Adwords Conversion Tracking.
+This might become a problem for those who are using Google Ads (previously known as Google Adwords) because the ITP will block cookies which are an essential part of G Ads Conversion Tracking.

 What is Intelligent Tracking Prevention?